sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 The devices H1, H4, and H5 are SH devices and connected to Vtep-1, Vtep-4, and Vtep-5 respectively.
 The devices H2 & H3 are multihomed and connected to EVPN VxLAN network with active-active redundancy using LAG.
 Device H2 is multihomed to Vtep-1 and Vtep-4 whereas device H3 is multihomed to Vtep-1, Vtep-2, Vtep-3, and Vtep-4.

-In order to configure EVPN Multihoming for the LAGs connecting multihomed devices, Type-0, Type-1, or Type-3 ESI is required to be configured on the LAG interfaces:
+In order to configure EVPN Multihoming for the LAGs connecting multihomed devices, Type-0 or Type-3 ESI is required to be configured on the LAG interfaces:
-- *T*ype-0: Operator configured ESI*
+- *Type-0: Operator configured ESI*
-- *Type-1: ESI automatically derived from LACP partner MAC*
 - *Type-3: ESI automatically derived from configured LAG system-mac address*

 For a given Multihomed Ethernet-Segment, the value of ES-ID should be same on all of the participating VTEPs.